MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

 ## Customize dashboards

-Intelligent Order Management allows you to customize insights report dashbaords.
+Intelligent Order Management allows you to customize insights report dashboards.
 Only users with [administrator](/power-bi/admin/service-admin-role) and author access can customize your organization's insights reports or create new reports.
 For more information about administering roles, see [What is Power BI administration](/power-bi/admin/service-admin-administering-power-bi-in-your-organization) and [Grant users access](/power-platform/admin/grant-users-access).

-If you have access to customize or create insights reports, you will be able to select **Resume editing** on any insights page to enter edit mode.
+If you have access to customize or create insights reports, you'll be able to select **Resume editing** on any insights page to enter edit mode.

 <!--![Customize dashboard step 1](media/customize_dash_1.png)-->

 The following dashboard UI elements allow you to customize dashboards.

 - **Edit controls** - Use the controls on the top menu bar to save, discard, or publish your current draft.
-If you publish, you will publish changes for everyone in your organization.
+If you publish, you'll publish changes for everyone in your organization.
 - **Customization controls** - There are three customization controls available in the right pane:
     - **Filters** - Expand the **Filters** section to see which filters are currently applied, and to edit or add more filters.
     - **Visualizations** - Select any visual component on the main screen, and then in the **Visualizations** pane, select a new visualization to change the appearance of the visual component.
 For more information, see [Change the type of visualization in a Power BI report](/power-bi/visuals/power-bi-report-change-visualization-type).
 You can also edit axis information, legends, and more.
 For more detailed instructions, see [Customize visualization titles, backgrounds, labels, and legends](/power-bi/visuals/power-bi-visualization-customize-title-background-and-legend).